Search The Archive

 A memorial page honouring Beames can be visited online at the Canadian Virtual War Memorial.

-The service record of Beames’ brother, Sick Berth Attendant Thomas Bernard Axford Beames, Royal Canadian Navy, is not open to public access at this time.
+The service record of Beames’s brother, Sick Berth Attendant Thomas Bernard Axford Beames, Royal Canadian Navy, is not open to public access at this time.
 (Rank given here is as of 1944 – final service rank unknown).

 Aircrew flying with Beames on February 20, 1940: